 Reporting copyright infringement with Google is essential to ensure the website infringing on your copyrights won’t come up in Google searches.
 Luckily, this process is fairly simple thanks to the Google copyright infringement form you can access online.
 The form asks you to choose the scenario you are reporting and leads you through the process so you can easily file your report.

 Keep in mind that reporting a copyright infringement to Google doesn’t take down the actual website.
 This step simply ensures that the website won’t be indexed by Google and won’t come up in search results.

-A DMCA request is an official correspondence meant to alert the proper sources of copyright infringement, and can be sent to multiple sources.
+A DMCA request is an official correspondence meant to alert the proper sources of copyright infringement and can be sent to multiple sources.
 This can include the domain registrant responsible for the infringement, as well as the web host, search engines, and more.
-Anywhere the website can be found with your infringing content is a source you can send a DMCA takedown request to.
+Anywhere the website can be found with your infringing content is a source you can send a DMCA takedown request.

 There could be a variety of reasons your DMCA notice was ignored.
 First, review your notice and ensure the information is correct and up-to-date.
 A simple error might lead to your request being denied or pushed off.